mwojnars/hypertag/README.md

     %display name='' price=0
         try  | Product "$name!" costs {price}!.
-        else | Product "$name!" is available, but the price is not set yet. else | There is a product priced at {price!}. else | Sorry, we're closed.
+        else | Product "$name!" is available, but the price is unknown yet. else | There is a product priced at {price!}. else | Sorry, we're closed.